-Today the signet ring doesn’t hold much meaning in society.
+Have you ever wondered why some men wear engraved rings on their ring or pinky finger?
+It is a signet ring.
+Today the signet ring doesn’t hold much meaning in society anymore.
 It’s more of a fashion statement or family heirloom handed down from one generation to the next.
-Rarely seen today, it was once an important part of society and culture and played a significant role in history.
+Rarely seen today, it was once an essential part of society and culture and played a significant role in history.

 Considered the “gentleman’s ring”, there doesn’t seem a more perfect piece of jewelry to proudly exhibit at Gentleman’s Gazette than that of the signet ring.
 We hope you enjoy this short primer.